haiderstats/Practical-Machine-Learning-Analysis/README.md

 #gh-pages link

-The link to the compiled html can be found here [link](https://haiderstats.github.io/Practical-Machine-Learning-Analysis/)
+The link to the compiled html can be found [link](https://haiderstats.github.io/Practical-Machine-Learning-Analysis/ "here.")